A multi-tool or fixed blade hiking knife is a must-have piece of equipment while in the wilderness.

 Here are three popular styles of hiking knife:

-Leatherman manufacture a series of multi-tools and knives which are perfect for use on the trails.
+Leatherman manufactures a series of multi-tools and knives which are perfect for use on the trails.

-The multi function Leatherman is a well-made and sturdy knife with extras like a can opener, types of screwdrivers, multiple saws, and pliers.
-Plus, for safety, the blades are designed to lock in place once opened to avoid closing down on the fingers (a spring mechanism is used the fold the blades).
+The multi-function Leatherman is a well-made and sturdy knife with extras like a can opener, types of screwdrivers, multiple saws, and pliers.
+Plus, for safety, the blades are designed to lock in place once opened to avoid closing down on the fingers (a spring mechanism is used to fold the blades).